DATAGerry/DATAGerry/docs/source/admin_guide/exportd.rst

     #behavior: the object is part of the Ansible group webserver.

 .. note::
-    Checkboxes fields in object types are perfect for controlling the group memberships.
+    Checkbox fields in object types are perfect for controlling the group memberships.

 You can set host variables for Ansible using the hostvar\_ variables.
 The variable name is hostvar\_varname, which means, you can access the value by using the name varname in Ansible.